abmoRobotics/P4/README.md

 ```
 ## Labelimg
 For marking images
-exports an xml file that can be imported to roboflow
+exports an xml and image file that can be imported to roboflow.